hannibunny/orbook/objectrecogniton/recognition/objectrecognition.md

 #### How to sample local descriptors from the image?

 In [Local Fetures](../features/localFeatures) SIFT has been introduced.
 There, only the option that these descriptors are sampled at the image's keypoint (sparse sampling) has been mentioned.
-However, keypoint detection on on hand and describing a local region on the other hand are decoupled.
+However, keypoint detection on one hand and describing a local region on the other hand are decoupled.
 In fact, as the image below shows, local descriptors can also be extracted at all points of a regular grid (dense sampling) or even at randomly determined points (random sampling).